peilun-he/PDSim/README.md

 ### PDSim (GUI) for Polynomial Diffusion Model

-The procedure for simulating data from the polynomial diffusion model (Filipovic & Larsson, 2016) closely resembles that of the Schwartz and Smith model (Schwartz & Smith, 2000).
+The procedure for simulating data from the polynomial diffusion model (Filipovic & Larsson, 2016) closely resembles that of Schwartz and Smith model (Schwartz & Smith, 2000).
 Nevertheless, it involves the specification of additional parameters.